lkodinsson/MARS/Basic/GMG.md

 A value of 1 is found by assuming all stats are average, a combat skill with a value of 1d10, any basic weapon, and wearing a piece of armour with a combined armour class and damage reduction of 5.

 Challenging combat encounters have equivalent combat ratings on both sides.
 Some powerful creatures may have combat ratings much higher than what a single player can achieve alone.

-## Actions

-Typically creatures will have one or more categories of actions listed, such as: *common actions*, and *rare actions* (which may include maneuvers, spells, or some other category if approriate).
-The majority of creatures that you find will only use common actions.
-If the creature used is of significant importantance they can be made to stand out by giving them use of their rare actions.

-## Items

-Most occurences of a given creature will have on them any items listed, but this is not a strict rule.
-Due to the circumstances of your adventure this can (and should) be modified as approriate.

 # Creating Creatures